awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-create-subscribe-endpoint-to-topic.md

-# Tutorial: Subscribing an Endpoint to an Amazon SNS Topic<a name="sns-tutorial-create-subscribe-endpoint-to-topic"></a>
+# Tutorial: Subscribing an endpoint to an Amazon SNS topic<a name="sns-tutorial-create-subscribe-endpoint-to-topic"></a>

 To receive messages published to [a topic](sns-tutorial-create-topic.md), you must *subscribe* an endpoint \(such as AWS Lambda, Amazon SQS, HTTP/S, or an email address\) to the topic\.
 When you subscribe an endpoint to a topic and confirm the subscription, the endpoint begins to receive messages published to the associated topic\.